ccabanero/MidpointSlider/README.md

         // STEP 2: Instantiate a new MidPointSlider. let midpointSlider = MidpointSlider(frame: CGRect(x: 40, y: 300, width: 300, height: 30))

-        // STEP 3: Set the minimum and maximum values for the slider. midpointSlider.minimumValue = -100
+        // STEP 3: Set the minimum and maximum values for the slider and the starting value. midpointSlider.minimumValue = -100
         midpointSlider.maximumValue = 100
         midpointSlider.currentValue = 70

+        // Optional: Set the color of the MidpointSlider to match the look and feel of your app. midpointSlider.trackTintColor = UIColor.orangeColor()

         // STEP 4: Add a target and action to handle when user changes the slider value. midpointSlider.addTarget(self, action: "midpointSliderValueChanged:", forControlEvents: UIControlEvents.ValueChanged)